-Matlab users can package code projects as toolboxes and/or packages.
-The packages format works for ancient versions of Matlab, before even R2006a as well as GNU Octave.
-The toolbox format works for Matlab ≥ R2016a and not GNU Octave.
+Matlab users can share code projects as toolboxes and/or packages.
+Matlab packages work for Matlab ≥ R2008a as well as GNU Octave.
+Matlab toolboxes work for Matlab ≥ R2016a and not GNU Octave.
 The packages format brings benefits to toolboxes as well.

 To use these functions, the end users do:

 This is where the namespace can have clashes, and with large projects it’s not clear where a function is without further introspection.